A speech bubble wrapped with a bow next to a spa robe, gift card and heart

 Holiday Shopping for Someone with Eczema?
 What to Avoid!

-With Christmas just a few days away, many of us are about to dive into holiday shopping (if not already done so) in hopes to bring a smile to our loved one’s faces.
+With the holiday season coming up, many of us are about to dive into holiday shopping (if not already done so) in hopes to bring a smile to our loved one’s faces.
 But there’s nothing more disheartening and discouraging like receiving gifts that someone with eczema cannot use.

 Although I have culturally reached an age where it is considered “old” to expect and receive Christmas gifts from my family, I’m always very appreciative and grateful when I do.
 (I mean, who doesn’t like receiving gifts?)